Nemwel-Boniface/book-a-dev-api/README.md

 To succesfully execute the project, we subdivided ourselves into two groups having Emmanuel and Nicole working on the Front End and Isaac and Nemwel working on the back end.

 To do this succesfully we created a Kanban board and subdivided the tasks among ourselves and executed the tasks according to the plan that we had.
 The kanban can be viewed [here](https://github.com/users/maxthestranger/projects/4).
+To view the link to the kanban screenshot as it was originally, that can be viewed [here](https://user-images.githubusercontent.com/29913493/184120557-32a37578-4cab-498a-af8c-684a668965fe.png)

 Enjoy!

-## Project ERD
- (To be updated)

 ## Built With